loda-lang/loda-programs/programs/oeis/list0.md

 * [A056864](http://oeis.org/A056864) ([L08 program](A056864.asm)): Nearest integer to n^2/10.
 * [A056865](http://oeis.org/A056865) ([L07 program](A056865.asm)): a(n) = floor(n^2/10).
 * [A056914](http://oeis.org/A056914) ([L08 program](A056914.asm)): a(n) = L(4*n+1) where L() are the Lucas numbers.
+* [A056944](http://oeis.org/A056944) ([L09 program](A056944.asm)): Amount by which used area of rectangle needed to enclose a non-touching spiral of length n on a square lattice exceeds unused area.
 * [A056991](http://oeis.org/A056991) ([L21 program](A056991.asm)): Numbers with digital root 1, 4, 7 or 9.
 * [A057036](http://oeis.org/A057036) ([L07 program](A057036.asm)): Let R(i,j) be the rectangle with antidiagonals 1; 2,3; 4,5,6; ...; each k is an R(i(k),j(k)) and A057036(n)=i(2n-1).
 * [A057037](http://oeis.org/A057037) ([L11 program](A057037.asm)): Let R(i,j) be the rectangle with antidiagonals 1; 2,3; 4,5,6; ...; each k is an R(i(k),j(k)) and A057037(n)=j(2n-1).